audreysharp/dream-journal/readme.md

 Clone this repository.

-In MAMP, set the project root to the 'public' folder of the project.
+In MAMP > Preferences > Web Server, set the project root to the 'public' folder of the directory.

 The Apache port should be 8888 and the MySQL port 8889.
 The database the tables are stored in is named 'app'.